zachblume/zachblume/README.md

 I am the author of [Autospec, an open-source AI agent](https://github.com/zachblume/autospec) that takes a web app URL and autonomously QAs it, and saves its passing specs as E2E test code.

-I also co-teach a weekly class called "Introduction to Web Development" to NYC public school students as part of [Code Nation](https://codenation.org/).
+I co-teach a weekly class called "Introduction to Web Development" to NYC public school students as part of [Code Nation](https://codenation.org/).

 I'm a minor open source contributor to React-querybuilder, Supabase, and peerdb.